ManeLippert/Bachelorthesis-Shearingrate-Convergence/README.md

     ## Evaluate Data
     To make sure every simulations has no turbulence a fourier plot of fourer mode 1 to 5 (in Plots $k_1$ to $k_5$) will in the time domain be made.
-    It has shown that the mode with a value of $\omega_{\mathrm{E \times B}, max} \sim 0.20$ is also the wavelength thats convergences with the boxsize.
-So if the mode $k_3$ is at $\omega_{\mathrm{E \times B}, max} \sim 0.20$ we know when the other modes are nearly zero that in the boxsize the 3 times wavelength convergences with the boxsize.
+    It has shown that the mode with a value of $\omega_{\mathrm{E \times B}, max} \sim 0.20$ is also the wavelength thats converges with the boxsize.
+So if the mode $k_3$ is at $\omega_{\mathrm{E \times B}, max} \sim 0.20$ we know when the other modes are nearly zero that in the boxsize the 3 times wavelength converges with the boxsize.

     ## Results